NicholasBottone/MinecraftRoboticsCompetition/README.md

 ## Requirements
  * This plugin is designed to be run on a server by itself.
 Do not attempt to run MRC minigames alongside other worlds/gamemodes on the same server.
 If you intent to run more than one world/gamemode on your network, you should use Bungeecord or Waterfall.

  * This plugin is designed to be run on a specific pre-made world.
 It uses hardcoded location values, so it is important that you use the proper MRC arena world.
+[Download here.](https://github.com/NicholasBottone/MinecraftRoboticsCompetition/raw/master/MRC%20World.zip)

  * [Spigot](https://www.spigotmc.org/) (or any of its forks) 1.15.2+
    * [Paper](https://papermc.io/) (the high performance fork of Spigot) is recommended